zbaviles/html-Everardo-Aviles-resume-solved/README.md

   - [ ] Use `npm run browser-install` to install the browser environment for testing (~131mb will be downloaded)
   - [ ] (Windows users only) Use `npm run deps-install` to install playwright additional dependencies (160mb will be downloaded)
 - [ ] All the tasks of the "Specific requirements" section MUST be solved
 - [ ] All the tests MUST pass.
-Fix the errors in case they don't BEFORE you submit (acceptance criteria)
+Fix any errors before you submit (acceptance criteria).
   - [ ] Use `npm run test` to run all tests in the terminal
   - [ ] Use `npm run test-part1` to run the tests for the first part of specific requirements in the terminal
   - [ ] Use `npm run test-part2` to run the tests for the second part of specific requirements in the terminal